New York Jets: Radio and television

-The Jets' current flagship radio station is WEPN 98.7 ESPN with Bob Wischusen as the play-by-play announcer and former Jet Marty Lyons, of the Sack Exchange, as the color analyst.
+The Jets' current flagship radio station is WAXQ, which is owned by iHeartMedia.
+The station became the Jets' flagship in February 2024 after Good Karma Brands, the owner of former flagship station WPEN-AM, elected to end its agreement with Emmis Communications to operate WEPN-FM and stop simulcasting its programming on the station.

+As of the 2024 season, Bob Wischusen is the play-by-play announcer, with Anthony Becht as the analyst.
+Wischusen has been the voice of the Jets since the 2002 season, taking over the role when Howard David became the voice of the Miami Dolphins.
+Becht, the former Jets tight end, took over the analyst role for 2024 after Marty Lyons, a former member of the New York Sack Exchange from the 1980s Jets, resigned his position to take on a new role with the team as a brand ambassador.

 Any preseason games not nationally televised are shown on WCBS-TV.
 SportsNet New York, which serves as the official home of the Jets, airs over 250 hours of "exclusive, in depth" material on the team in high definition.

 Monday Night Football games are televised in a simulcast with ESPN by either sister station WABC-TV, or WPIX-TV if WABC chooses to waive the game to another station to carry regularly scheduled programming.
-Thursday Night Football carriage of a Jets game is incumbent on the producing network for that game (on FOX), which is also simulcast by NFL Network.
+Thursday Night Football games streamed by Amazon Prime are carried locally by WNYW.

 Season-by-season record

 This is a partial list of the Jets' last five completed seasons.
-For the full season-by-season franchise results, see List of New York Jets seasons.

-Note: The Finish, Wins, Losses, and Ties columns list regular season results and exclude any postseason play.
+Note: The finish, wins, losses, and ties columns list regular season results and exclude any postseason play.